Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Dizziness, Nausea, and Fatigue

 Feeling dizzy, nauseous, or overwhelmingly tired after weaning is surprisingly common.
 Many mothers report feeling "off" or even sick to their stomach during this time.
-This is primarily caused by the sharp drop in lactation hormones like prolactin and oxytocin, combined with fluctuations in estrogen and progesterone as your body recalibrates.
+This is mainly caused by the sharp drop in lactation hormones like prolactin and oxytocin, combined with fluctuations in estrogen and progesterone as your body recalibrates.
 These hormonal shifts can impact your energy levels and even your sense of balance, leading to these unsettling physical sensations.

 Headaches and Migraines